darkskydev/notes/README.md

 Keep in mind the downsides of this approach:

 * None of the files in `public` folder get post-processed or minified.
-* Missing files will not be called at compilation time, and will cause 404 errors for your users.
+* Missing files will not be called at compilation time, and will cause 404 errors for your notes.
-* Result filenames won’t include content hashes so you’ll need to add query arguments or rename them every time they change.
+* Result filenoteSubjects won’t include content hashes so you’ll need to add query arguments or renoteSubject them every time they change.

 ### When to Use the `public` Folder

 Normally we recommend importing [stylesheets](#adding-a-stylesheet), [images, and fonts](#adding-images-and-fonts) from JavaScript.
 The `public` folder is useful as a workaround for a number of less common cases:

-* You need a file with a specific name in the build output, such as [`manifest.webmanifest`](https://developer.mozilla.org/en-US/docs/Web/Manifest).
+* You need a file with a specific noteSubject in the build output, such as [`manifest.webmanifest`](https://developer.mozilla.org/en-US/docs/Web/Manifest).
 * You have thousands of images and need to dynamically reference their paths.
 * You want to include a small script like [`pace.js`](http://github.hubspot.com/pace/docs/welcome/) outside of the bundled code.
 * Some library may be incompatible with Webpack and you have no other option but to include it as a `<script>` tag.